YeonwooSung/ai_book/MachineLearning/DeepLearning/Frameworks/HuggingFace/README.md

 When asked to fill in the missing word in these two sentences by running the code above, the model gives only one gender-free answer (waiter/waitress).
 The others are work occupations usually associated with one specific gender — and yes, prostitute ended up in the top 5 possibilities the model associates with “woman” and “work.”
 This happens even though BERT is one of the rare Transformer models not built by scraping data from all over the internet, but rather using apparently neutral data (it’s trained on the English Wikipedia and BookCorpus datasets).

 When you use these tools, you therefore need to keep in the back of your mind that the original model you are using could very easily generate sexist, racist, or homophobic content.
 Fine-tuning the model on your data won’t make this intrinsic bias disappear.

+### Transformers.Model

+The AutoModel class and all of its relatives are actually simple wrappers over the wide variety of models available in the library.
+It’s a clever wrapper as it can automatically guess the appropriate model architecture for your checkpoint, and then instantiates a model with this architecture.

+However, if you know the type of model you want to use, you can use the class that defines its architecture directly.